microsoft/WhatTheHack/999-JavaOnAzure/Coach/solution-02.md

         --query properties.outputs.webAppName.value -o tsv`
     ```

 - Once the App Service is up and running, the easiest way to deploy the application is through the CLI.
 Make sure that the `app.jar` has been created.
-You can achive that running the following commands from the `code/spring-petclinic` directory.
+You can achieve that running the following commands from the `code/spring-petclinic` directory.

     ```shell
     mvnw package